autonity/docs.autonity.org/concepts/oracle-server/index.md

 A basic set of data adaptor plugins for sourcing this price data is provided out the box with oracle server for testnet pre-Mainnet:

-- Forex plugins: for connecting to public FX data sources.
+- Forex plugins: for connecting to public FX data sources for ASM basket currency prices.
 See the `forex_` prefixed adaptors in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
-Four forex plugins are currently provided.
+Five forex plugins are currently provided.
+- Crypto plugins: for connecting to public CEX and DEX data sources for USD stablecoin and ATN, NTN prices.
+See the `crypto_` prefixed adaptors in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+Four crypto plugins are currently provided.
 - Simulator plugin: for simulated protocol asset (ATN, NTN, NTN-ATN) data.
-See the `sim_plugin` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+See the `simulator_plugin` adaptor in [`/plugins`](https://github.com/autonity/autonity-oracle/tree/master/plugins).

 ::: {.callout-note title="Info" collapse="false"}
 ATN and NTN symbols are preview listed but untraded: